On December 1st, 2017, I participated in a virtual panel on how people with brain injuries utilize the web.

 These are the three things I found most interesting about this experience.

-- David Fazio and I are both leaders who have suffered traumatic brain injury (TBI).
+- David Fazio and I are both leaders who have had a traumatic brain injury (TBI).
 David is CEO of Helix Opportunity, Inc. and incredibly successful, even after having endured a TBI as a teen.
 He figured out how to work around his deficits.
 He’s got a lot to teach me!

 - Neither David nor I identify as having a disability, even though we both are indeed disabled.